If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 Brightbox For Business makes it easy for business owners or managers to reward their team with custom-branded gifts and packaging.
 Some warm-hearted business people might immediately see the benefits of sending gifts to their employees, but the landing page spells it out for everyone else: “Did you know that employee recognition can improve team productivity by over 31%?
 That’s why Brightbox offers a wide variety of boxes, gift items, and cards, so you can give your team the appreciation they deserve!”

-16. AlchemyWorx — For Free Scorecard
+16. AlchemyWorx Landing Page — For Free Scorecard

 The Takeaway: Stay laser-focused on the thing you’re selling.